-This startup is helping farmers grow drought- and storm-resistant coconut trees
+This startup is helping farmers grow drought- and storm-resistant coconut farms

 Dr. Satya Tapas returned to India to start a venture in healthcare, but soon saw an opportunity to help smallholder farmers grow more resilient and high-margin crops

 With a fruiting hybrid coconut tree which is dwarf, high yielding and early flowering

 Dr. Satya Tapas has a background in healthcare with a PhD in biochemistry from IIT, and initially returned to India from where he had been working in Germany to start an AI healthcare venture in 2015 – not expecting to eventually also start an enterprise focused on coconuts.
 However, one day after a particularly strong storm, Tapas was traveling to Puri and realized that the whole area had sustained damage from the storm, including all of the crops that smallholder farmers were growing.
 As he saw firsthand the extend of the damage and starting thinking about ways he could help, he noticed that the only crop that seemed to have survived everywhere was the coconut tree.
 There was also a huge demand in the market for coconut products, Tapas realized, ranging from coconut oil and coconut milk to coconut sugar and desiccated coconuts.
 “I didn’t have any plan to start a business in coconuts,” he explains, “but it started accidentally when I realized the fundamental problem, and saw a huge market opportunity there.
 I had a solution and I had the motivation.”